AutomationD/wimaging/README.md

   1. Drive 0 is cleaned, partitioned and mounted using foreman partition table (simple `diskpart` script)
   4. `install.wim` is downloaded via http/ftp and applied using `dism.exe`
   5. `unattend.xml` (`foreman_url('provision')`) is download and applied using `dism.exe`
-  6. Drivers are download and added using `dism.exe`
+  6. Drivers are downloaded and added using `dism.exe`
   6. Required tools are added to the new host (most prominently `wget`)
   6. Optionally, download extra software (like puppet)
   6. Optionally, domain join script (`foreman_url('user_data')`)